Most Famous Metal Bands and Their Logos

 Logo Kiss

 The Kiss logo embodies glam-metal brightness.
-Its lightning-shaped letters “S” have become symbols of energetic performances and shows, for which the band is renowned.
-The emblem’s aesthetics relate to the theatrical images of band members and vivid stage costumes, creating an atmosphere of outrageousness during concerts.
+Its lightning-shaped “S” letters have become symbols of the band’s energetic performances and shows, for which it is renowned.
+The emblem’s aesthetics echo the theatrical images of band members and their vivid stage costumes, creating an atmosphere of outrageousness during concerts.
 Clear black letters with white outlines provide contrast.
-The design is one of the most striking image elements, setting the band apart from others.
+The design is one of the most striking elements of the image, setting the band apart from others.
 This identity has transcended music, becoming a part of pop culture and a rock ‘n’ roll symbol.

 Babymetal